chamele0n1c/CIAFunCode/instructions.md

 HELLOWORLD<br/>
 08051 21215 23151 81204<br/>

-This would either need preknowledge of the OTP for quick secure one time message But in the 21st century thats even debatable
+This would either need preknowledge of the OTP for quick secure one time message<br/>
+But in the 21st century thats even debatable<br/>
-Becasue we can just BruteForce the OTP until we see a set of texts that looks even remotely english by cross referencing nouns to anything found in the possible rendered Reversed Texts of the Guessing OTP Brute Force
+Becasue we can just BruteForce the OTP until we see a set of texts that<br/>
+looks even remotely english by cross referencing nouns to anything found<br/>
+in the possible rendered Reversed Texts of the Guessing OTP Brute Force<br/>

-# ciphertext to break
+# ciphertext to break <br/>
-75362 52661 82846 57397
+75362 52661 82846 57397<br/>
-USING OTP:
+USING OTP:<br/>
-77311 31456 69795 76193
+77311 31456 69795 76193<br/>

-Subtraction, Inverse Operations for deciphering, aka Linear Structuring =
+ # Subtraction, Inverse Operations for deciphering, aka Linear Structuring<br/>
+=<br/>
-08051 21215 23151 81204
+08051 21215 23151 81204<br/>
+ H E  L L O  W O  R L D<br/>
 ___________THE__REAL__TASK____________
 -Using The Knowledge Recieved from document at http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.391.364&rep=rep1&type=pdf